UK boarding schools for internationally mobile families

 Not in the UK itself — boarding school fees are paid from post-tax income and there is no UK tax relief available to parents.
 Some employers include school fees as part of a corporate relocation package, which may have its own tax treatment.
 Families from certain countries may be able to access relief under their home country’s tax rules — a cross-border tax advisor can advise.

-List your boarding school or consultancy
+List your school in the directory

 Apply for a listing →